 All concrete walls need to rest on concrete footings for stability.
 Some concrete walls need 1/2-inch metal reinforcing bar (or, rebar) to be run vertically and horizontally through them.

-When to Build a Cinder Block or Concrete Wall
+When to Build a Cinder Block or Concrete Block Wall

 Digging the trench for the cinder block wall's concrete footing is the only weather-dependent part of this project.
 If the ground is frozen, you will not be able to dig by hand.
 Otherwise, the wall can be built at any time of year, in nearly any condition.